 The Heating, Ventilation, and Air Conditioning diploma program teaches the contrasting systems used for the movement of air between indoor and outdoor areas.
 This industry-led program explains common heating, ventilation, and air conditioning (HVAC) systems and incorporates hands-on, practical competencies in the three areas of HVAC: mechanical, electrical, and airflow systems.
-This program provides students with the knowledge and skills necessary for entry-level employment in a career focused on commercial or residential heating, cooling, and refrigeration services.
+This program provides student with the opportunity to gain the knowledge and skills necessary for entry-level employment in a career focused on commercial or residential heating, cooling, and refrigeration services.

-Students obtain training in areas of study, which include air-conditioning fundamentals, electrical theory, refrigerants, heat pumps, heating systems, refrigeration equipment, specialty tools, commercial water-cooled air-conditioning systems, brazing and soldering techniques, and psychometrics.
+Students obtain training in areas of study, which include airconditioning fundamentals, electrical theory, refrigerants, heat pumps, heating systems, refrigeration equipment, specialty tools, commercial water-cooled air-conditioning systems, brazing and soldering techniques, and psychometrics.
 Students also learn skills associated with career success, such as effective communication, listening skills, professionalism, customer service, and time management.